kubeinn/kubeinn/docs/README.md

 3. If approved, pilgrims will now be able to log into Kubeinn.

 ### Project Registration
+Kubeinn is designed to be a self-service resource provisioner.

 Following the creation of a pilgrim account, pilgrims can create projects.
 To create a project, select the project tab, click create, enter the project's details and click submit.
 Once a project has been created, the team member may copy the kube configuration file to the clipboard.

 Instructions on how to access a Kubernetes cluster using a kube configuration file can be found [here](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#).